wgc-hackathon/reefer-raker-level-2/README.md

 Reefer Raker is now running, and can be accessed by pointing a web browser at http://localhost:3000/

 This application is built using [Vite](https://github.com/vitejs/vite) so you can also start it locally using the `npx vite` command.

+# Mock API

+For the purposes of testing the application a mock API has been created using the data in the db.json file

+1. To start the API

+`npm run api`

+The api is now running and can be accessed by pointing a web browser at http://localhost:3001/

+2. The following routes are now available

+`GET    /reefers`
+`GET    /reefers/:id`
+`POST   /reefers`
+`PUT    /reefers/:id`
+`PATCH  /reefers/:id`
+`DELETE /reefers/:id`

+`GET    /boxes`
+`GET    /boxes/:id`
+`POST   /boxes`
+`PUT    /boxes/:id`
+`PATCH  /boxes/:id`
+`DELETE /boxes/:id`

+3. Please be cautious when running any of the above commands as they will change the db.json file so it is good practis to take a copy of the original file before playing around with the api